bchwtz/bchwtz-gateway/docs/practical_guide.md

 ![](./imgs/activity/spectrum_all_walking_narrow.png) | ![](./imgs/activity/spectrum_all_walking_wide.png)

 Looking at the frequency spectrum it can be seen that there are distinct peaks at around 0.8 Hz, 1.8 Hz and even at 4.8 Hz which would result in aliasing when sampling at 5 Hz.
 Even a relatively slow activity like walking benefits from a sampling rate of at least 10 Hz.
-The CFD suggests that the frequencies up to 10 Hz make up between 80-90 % of the energy of the spectrum.
+The CDF suggests that the frequencies up to 10 Hz make up between 80-90 % of the energy of the spectrum.

 ![spectrum_distribution](./imgs/activity/frequency_cfd_walking.png)